Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 Nitrogen Deficiency Visual Guide

 Nitrogen (chemical symbol ‘N’) is regarded as a mobile macronutrient.
-Not only is Nitrogen an essential part of plant proteins it is vital for the healthy functioning of photosynthesis, especially in vegetative growth.
+Not only is Nitrogen an essential part of plant proteins, but it is also vital for the healthy functioning of photosynthesis, especially in vegetative growth.

 Pale or yellow leaves because of Nitrogen deficiency